JDP Application Components

 Online JDP Application

-The Junior Deferral Program application for summer 2022 is closed.
-The application for summer 2023 will open in April.
+The 2024 Junior Deferral Program (JDP) application will open in Spring 2024.

 We require a resume as part of the application.
 Please limit your resume to 1 – 2 pages in length.

-The following links showcase sample resumes from successful applicants in prior years.
+The following links are to sample resumes from successful applicants in prior years.
 You do not have to follow the formatting used in these resumes, but all three are examples of well-organized, easy-to-read drafts.

 LSAT or GRE Score